 New Username Create a user name for login.
 Requirement for the user name varies among different devices.
 If your user name fails to meet the requirement, check the prompt information.
 Current Password Enter the current password of the switch.
-By default, the password is admin .
 New Password Specify a new password for login.
 Requirement for the password varies among different devices.
 If your password fails to meet the requirement, check the prompt information.
 Confirm Password Retype the new password.